pg-support/supt-km/docs/5. Systems & Resources/Systems/SKULabs/SKULabs Operation.md

 - ALL orders will go through and be shown in SKULabs, including regular (BC) orders, Amazon/Ebay/Reverb orders, resend shipment, replacement, accessories.

-- Account: support@positivegrid.com
-  Password: 0Positivegrid!
-  (Support team shares the same account, as we only need it for checking TRK#)

 ## Basic Navigation
 ![[Pasted image 20230209170248.png]]